hikotei/2023_11-PTSFC/README.md

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

 evaluate models on test set using rolling window fcast
+- either use pmd.autoarima ... update(new_data) to update model and generate next one step ahead prediction

+- need to look into how to use pmdarima.model_selection.cross_val_predict + pmdarima.model_selection.SlidingWindowForecastCV / pmdarima.model_selection.RollingForecastCV
+- cross_val_predict = generate cross-validated estimates for each input data point
+- difference between sliding and rolling is simply that the training set does not grow in the sliding forecast method, which is why its called "sliding", since its a constant window size that is shifted forward with new train data available

 in theory :